');

 About Chicago, IL

-Chicago is a major city in Illinois with a population of 2,707,648 residents.
-The median household income is $75,134 per year, which is above the national average.
-The median age in Chicago is 35.7 years.
+Chicago is a major city located in Illinois with a population of 2,707,648 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $75,134 per year, which is 0% below the national median of $75,149.
+The median age of 35.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Chicago Ranks in Illinois